MegoCs/Hahn-ApplicationProcess/README.md

 ## CI pipline
 i have also developed a CI pipeline within github to validate the proj with every pr and merge to master branch

+## Consume Pipeline Artifacts
+also you can visit the actions and fetch latest build and download the artifacts directly.

+`Hahn-Web` for the .net web api project

+`Hahn-Ui` is the dist folder of the aurelia project